 IgniLongevity’s Key Ingredients for Gut Health

-IgniLongevity’s effectiveness for gut health is amplified by its synergistic blend of key ingredients:
+IgniLongevity’s effectiveness for gut health is amplified by its synergistic blend of key ingredients ("Ign" = igniton-charged):

-• Glutathione Reductase: A cornerstone of cellular defense, Glutathione Reductase is vital for reducing oxidative stress, a significant contributor to gut lining damage.
-This ingredient also helps fortify the gut barrier by maintaining cellular membrane stability and reducing oxidative stress.
+- Ign Reduced Glutathione: A cornerstone of cellular support, Reduced Glutathione is vital support for reducing oxidative stress, a significant contributor to gut lining damage.
+This ingredient also helps fortify the gut barrier by giving support for maintaining cellular membrane stability.**

-• Cycloastragenol: Beyond its anti-aging properties, Cycloastragenol provides anti-inflammatory and immune-modulating support.
-Its role in cellular repair and wound healing is particularly relevant for maintaining the integrity and resilience of the intestinal lining, which is crucial for a healthy gut barrier.
+- Ign Cycloastragenol: Beyond its healthy-aging properties, Cycloastragenol provides anti-inflammatory properties and immune-modulating support.
+Its role in supporting cellular repair and wound healing is particularly relevant for maintaining the integrity and resilience of the intestinal lining, which is crucial for a healthy gut barrier.**

 Scientific Validation Ignilongevity

-IgniLongevity has undergone rigorous clinical assessments to verify its profound impact on inflammation markers and overall well-being.
-These studies provide strong proof of its efficacy.
+IgniLongevity has undergone university study to verify its profound impact on supporting healthy inflammation markers and overall well-being.
+This study provides strong evidence of its efficacy.

-• Measurable Results: Clinical assessments have demonstrated significant reductions in key inflammation markers.
-Notably, IgniLongevity achieved a 54% reduction in Interleukin-6 (IL-6) in just 60 days, as documented in a trade journal entry.
+- Measurable Results: The university study published in a peer-reviewed journal demonstrated significant reductions in key inflammation markers.
+Notably, IgniLongevity achieved a 37%** reduction in Interleukin-6 (IL-6), a 28%** lowering of C-reactive Protein (CRP), 13%** less Gamma-Glutamyl Transferase (GGT), 9%** lower Diastolic Blood Pressure and 8%** lower Systolic Blood Pressure - all in just 30 days.
+These results were significantly greater than both the same, non-charged ingredients and placebo.
 This provides compelling, measurable evidence of its ability to support inflammatory balance starting at the cellular level.

 2. L-Glutamine

-L-Glutamine is a key amino acid that helps repair the gut lining.
-It supports the regeneration of intestinal cells and reduces gut permeability, often referred to as “leaky gut.”
+L-Glutamine is a key amino acid that helps support the reparation of the gut lining.
+It supports the regeneration of intestinal cells and may reduce gut permeability, often referred to as “leaky gut.”

 Benefits: